-No clinically significant sequence variants were identified in the submitted specimen.
+No clinically significant sequence or copy-number variants were identified in the submitted specimen.

 A negative result does not rule out the possibility of a genetic predisposition nor does it rule out any pathogenic mutations of the sort not queried by this test or in areas not reliably assessed by this test.